purduerov/X18-Surface/README.md

 #### Receive Streams

 - To receive the camera streams, run the corresponding command in a new terminal (this terminal should not be ssh'd into the pi)
+  NOTE: The port for a receiving command should match the port from the corresponding launch command.

   Stream 1 (Front-facing camera)
   ```bash